 HTML - <template> Tag

-HTML <template> tag is a mechanism for holding some HTML or client-side content hidden from the user when the page loads.
-The browser evaluates the content of the <template> tag when loading the page to ensure that it is valid; however, the contents are not shown.
-The template's content will not be displayed unless it is not active using JavaScript.
+The HTML <template> tag is used to hold HTML or client-side content hidden from the user when the page loads.
+The browser evaluates the content of the template tag to ensure it is valid, but the contents are not displayed.
+The template's content will only be shown if activated using JavaScript.

-If we want to use same content multiple times in our HTML document without any changes then we can use <template> tag.
+If we want to use the same content multiple times in our HTML document without any changes, we can use the <template> tag.

-The <template> tag can be used anywhere inside an HTML document, such as in <head>, <body>, <frameset>, or <table> elements.
+The <template> tag can be used anywhere within an HTML document, including inside <head>, <body>, <frameset>, or <table> elements.

 Syntax